Neko-Design/saucypy/README.md

   * SauceLabs Status Information
   * Supported Platforms

+## Installation
+To install SaucyPy, you can simply run `pip install saucypy` to automatically download the latest build.

+Alternatively, you can clone this git repo and copy the saucypy directory into your project.

 ## Usage
 To import SaucyPy, simply copy `saucypy.py` into your project root and then `from saucypy import SaucyPy`